GregKaighin/bedfordshire-bicycle-club/README.md

       * As a Returning Visitor, I would like to use the bike store locator to find out about bike shops in Bedfordshire.

     * #### Frequent User Goals
-      * As a Frequent User, I would like to use the route planner to create routes for the club's bike rides.
+      * As a Frequent User, I would like to use the Route Planner to create routes for the club's bike rides.
       * As a Frequent User, I would like to view the different social media accounts to either view, look for updates or potentially interact with other people involved with the club.

 ## User Stories